 Support Services consist of three departments: Library Administration, IT and Technical Services

 Library Administration is located at 1008 Fifth Ave in Conway.
 This places the library offices in proximity to other County offices and officials.
 Administration started out with the director and accounting clerk.
 In 1992 a courier position was added, in 1996 a Deputy Director position was added and in 1998 a secretary position was added.
 As the collection and library use grew in 2012 another courier position was added and the deputy director position was reclassified to a Librarian position and designated for Carolina Forest Library manager.
-At the present time Library Administration consist of 5 FTE (director, deputy director, supervisor, administrative assistant, courier).
+At the present time Library Administration consists of 5 FTE (director, office manager, administrative assistant, 2 couriers).

-In 1996 the Library formed it’s own IT Department which consisted of one person.
-Then in 2001 another position was added to the department.
+In 1996 the Library formed its own IT Department.
 The Library IT department is located in the same building as Library Administration.

 At this time, the Technical Services Department is located at 1603 Fourth Ave in Conway.
 This location has been called the Extension Building.
-Technical Services consist of 4 FTE (Supervisor and 3 Library Asst.) to order and catalog material for 9 branches and one bookmobile.
-In 1996 the Library added two positions a Youth Services Coordinator, who selects the children’s material and an Adult Service Coordinator, who selects the adult material.
-These two positions are housed in the Conway Library where they serve as Reference Librarian also. .
+Technical Services consist of 5 FTE (Automation Librarian, Supervisor and 3 Library Assistants) to order and catalog material for 10 branches and one bookmobile.
+In 1996 the Library added an Adult Service Coordinator, who selects the adult material.
+This position is housed in the Conway Library where they serve as Reference Librarian also. .

 The Horry County Memorial Library also provides library services to rural and homebound patrons, day cares, schools, retirement and nursing homes, through its bookmobile.
 The Bookmobile/ Outreach program covers the whole County, a land area of 1,154 square miles.
 In the 1930′s the Works Progress Administration began bookmobile service to the rural areas of Horry County.
 After the start of World War II, the Works Progress Administration stopped this service and the bookmobile was turned over to the Horry County Department of Education, which continued limited service until 1949.
 At that time the equipment was handed over to the Horry County Memorial Library.
 Service was provided to the public schools until the passage of the ESEA, which established school libraries in the early 1960′s.
 Originally, the bookmobile provided service to rural and isolated areas of Horry County.
 The Library provided this service for people who, because of distance or lack of transportation, were unable to go to a library location.